Guided Tour

 parameter as a key-value pair on the command line.

-sprocket run example.wdl main.name="World"
+sprocket run example.wdl --entrypoint main name="World"

 After a few seconds, this job runs successfully with the following outputs.